foundriesio/docs/source/tutorials/getting-started-with-docker/index.rst

 For now, because you are still developing locally, you need to edit the image parameter to use the image you have built in the preview steps.

-Change the image parameter to the name and tag we built locally (shellhttpd:1.0):
+Change the image parameter to the name and tag we built locally ``shellhttpd:1.0``:

 .. prompt:: bash host:~$, auto

-    host:~$ cat docker-compose.yml
+    host:~$ gedit docker-compose.yml

 **docker-compose.yml**: